 In diagnosing a knee condition, arthroscopy involves the use of a tiny camera, which is inserted through a small incision to access the knee joint structure.
 The tiny camera allows our knee surgeons to get a full view the interior of your knee joint on a monitor, and to diagnose your condition, without the need for a large incision.
 This is a superior method for diagnosis and much easier on you.

 Once the condition is diagnosed, our knee surgeon can proceed to treat the condition with the same method, now employing small surgical tools and viewing progress of surgery on the monitor.
 This approach is very successful in treating an array of knee joint problems, including:

-Our approach to knee surgery was developed to produce better results, faster, and with a shorter recovery time.
+Our approach to knee surgery in Los Angeles was developed to produce better results, faster, and with a shorter recovery time.
 The benefits of knee arthroscopy include:

 If you are suffering from knee pain, whether chronic or acute, our surgeons may want to diagnose and treat your condition with knee arthroscopy.
 The first step is a full evaluation of your condition.
 When you come to Nanoknee, you can expect the most advanced technology and surgical techniques.
 You can take advantage of our state-of-the-art approach to knee surgeries, and suffer less pain, a faster recovery, and restored comfort and range of motion.